Andy Biggs: Tenure

 Biggs is a member of the Congressional Western Caucus and the Republican Study Committee.
 In September 2019, he replaced Mark Meadows as chair of the Freedom Caucus.

 Biggs voted for the Tax Cuts and Jobs Act of 2017.
 After the vote, he said the bill would "provide much-needed economic relief" to American citizens and businesses.

 On March 4, 2020, Ken Buck and Biggs were the only two representatives to vote against an $8.3 billion emergency aid package meant to help the U.S. respond to the COVID-19 pandemic.
-In a statement, Biggs called the bill "larded-up" and "bloated".
+In a statement, Biggs called the bill "larded-up" and "bloated."
 Ten days later, he voted against the larger Coronavirus Response Act, which passed the House, 363–40.
-Biggs said he opposed the second bill because it provided benefits to domestic partners and thereby "redefined the family".
+Biggs helped lead the congressional resistance to federal COVID-19 pandemic aid as one of a handful of lawmakers who publicly opposed all four coronavirus relief packages passed in early 2020.
+Biggs said "the cure is proving worse than the disease" and asked "how much longer the American people will acquiesce to unconstitutional and crushing government action."

 Contesting the 2020 presidential election

-In 2020, Biggs joined Representative Paul Gosar in a video falsely claiming there was widespread voter fraud in the 2020 presidential election.
+In 2020, Biggs joined Representative Paul Gosar in a video claiming there was widespread voter fraud in the 2020 presidential election.
 They claimed that Arizona's voting machines were faulty, and Biggs claimed that poll watchers were allowed to participate in vote tabulations in Detroit.
 They also demanded an audit of Maricopa County's vote count.
-Later, Biggs falsely claimed that 10,000 Maricopa County voters were "disenfranchised" without giving evidence.
+Later, Biggs claimed that 10,000 Maricopa County voters were "disenfranchised" without giving evidence.

 In December 2020, Biggs was among 126 House Republicans to sign an amicus brief for Texas v.
 Pennsylvania, an unsuccessful lawsuit that asked the Supreme Court to overturn election results from Georgia, Michigan, Pennsylvania, and Wisconsin, thereby denying Joe Biden from taking office as president.

 Biggs also spoke at rallies promoting the "Stop the Steal" election conspiracy movement, and has claimed antifa was behind the January 6, 2021, storming of the U.S. Capitol.
 He denied that he was involved in planning the event and the riots as alleged by Rolling Stone and a video posted by Stop the Steal organizer Ali Alexander.
 In a deposition to the January 6 committee of the House of Representatives, Alexander testified that he spoke in person with Biggs before the events.

-On October 7, 2021, Biggs again falsely claimed that "we don't know who won Arizona in the 2020 presidential election".
+On October 7, 2021, Biggs again falsely claimed that "we don't know who won Arizona in the 2020 presidential election."